santiagosayshey/DigiBrain/Content/Computer Science/Tech eChallenge/Assignment 1/Planning.md

 **Prompt (ChatGPT 4.5 + Deep Research):**

-Hi, can we please conduct deep research into coffee in the context of the JTBD framework?
+Hi, can we please conduct deep research into coffee (the drink) in the context of the JTBD framework?

 - What are customers needs and how does this drive product adoption?
 	- Functional Goals: What exact task is the product designed to address?